sguzunov/docs/docs/glue42-concepts/02_application-management/13_c-exports/application-management-c.md

 ## Events

 To handle Glue42 app events (creating a child instance, saving and restoring state, shutdown), use the [`app_callback_function`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#types-appcallbackfunction) passed to [`glue_register_main_window()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-glueregistermainwindow), [`glue_app_register_factory()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-glueappregisterfactory) or [`glue_app_announce_instance()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-glueappannounceinstance).
-It will be invoked with an app command as a [`glue_app_command`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#enums-glueappcommand) indicating the Glue42 app event, a correlational callback that can be passed to other Glue42 methods (e.g., [`glue_app_announce_instance()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-glueappannounceinstance) when announcing a newly created app instance, or to [`glue_push_payload()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-gluepushpayload) when saving the application state), a [`glue_payload`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#structs-gluepayload) value holding the initial or restored state, and an optional callback cookie.
+It will be invoked with an app command as a [`glue_app_command`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#enums-glueappcommand) indicating the Glue42 app event, a correlational callback that can be passed to other Glue42 methods (e.g., [`glue_app_announce_instance()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-glueappannounceinstance) when announcing a newly created app instance, or to [`glue_push_payload()`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#functions-gluepushpayload) when saving the app state), a [`glue_payload`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#structs-gluepayload) value holding the initial or restored state, and an optional callback cookie.

 The `create` [`glue_app_command`](../../../getting-started/how-to/glue42-enable-your-app/c-exports/index.html#enums-glueappcommand) is used only when creating child app instances and therefore this event can be handled only when registering an [app factory](#app_factories):